orbs-network/v3-git-book/orbs-lambda/writing-your-lambda-function.md

     // do hard work
 }

-// This task is planned to run on block ranges function myBlocksTask(web3, config, fromBlock, toBlock) {
+// This task is planned to run as reaction to events being emitted function myEventsTask(web3, config, event) {
     // do hard work
 }

-// This task is planned to run as reaction to events being emitted function myEventsTask(web3, config, events) {
+// This task is planned to run on block ranges function myBlocksTask(web3, config, fromBlock, toBlock) {
     // do hard work
 }
 ```

+- `web3`: web3 api for interacting with the blockchain
+- `config`: key:value object containing the configuration, which you supply when [defining the trigger](./lambda-triggers/README.md).
+- `event` (_only relevant for onEvent_) : the [Event](https://github.com/orbs-network/orbs-lambda/blob/master/interfaces.ts#L29) object which was emitted.
+- `fromBlock` (_only relevant for onBlocks_) : the first block in the range to be scanned for potential triggers
+- `toBlock` (_only relevant for onBlocks_) : the last block in the range to be scanned for potential triggers